redding/a-lint-runner/README.md

 module ALintRunner
   VERSION = "x.x.x"

-  # update these as needed for your test setup
+  # update these as needed for your lint setup
   BIN_NAME = "runlints" # should match what you name the executable LINTERS =
     [